What Blood Markers Are Used to Diagnose Rheumatoid Arthritis?

 Are There Tests to Determine Inflammation?

 Yes.
-The erythrocyte sedimentation rate (ESR) shows the degree of inflammation in the body.
+The erythrocyte sedimentation rate (ESR) reflects the degree of inflammation in the body.
 In healthy people, the ESR is low and it climbs with inflammation.
 It doesn't point to any particular disease, but is a general indication of the amount of inflammation in the body.
 In lupus and polymyalgia rheumatica, the ESR often correlates with disease activity.

 C-reactive protein (CRP) levels are an even better indication than ESR of the amount of inflammation present.
 In people with rheumatoid arthritis, if the CRP is high, it suggests that there is significant inflammation or injury in the body.